 - The Shakers (Decision Maker / Buyer)

-Each one of those categories are then broken into sub-categories, like roles & personas.
+Each one of those categories is then broken into sub-categories, like roles & personas.

 Not Tracking Results Or Knowing Your Numbers